maestro-server/webdocs/docs/developer/tests.rst

     npm run unit

-    #if you like to code and testing in the same time
+    #you can use a tdd approach to test the code
     npm run tdd